wullaski/dolenworks/projects/syracuse-university-wagtail.md

 image_alt: A screenshot of the homepage.
 site_link: https://www.syracuse.edu
 ---
 The team was tasked with migrating the site to Wagtail.
 One of the things I worked on early on was modifying the WordPress API to output all of the data in our custom WordPress blocks.
 I assisted with python scripts to migrate data from the WordPress API and recreated in Wagtail all the blocks we had in WordPress.
-We've since added more custom blocks and with them added much more content to the <a href="{{ site_link | url }}">homepage</a>.
+We've since added more custom blocks and with them added much more content to the homepage.

+<a href="{{ site_link | url }}">Visit syracuse.edu</a>